 - 8.2.1 The Council is under a statutory duty to ensure that it maintains a balanced budget and to take any remedial action as required in year. - 8.2.2 Section 28 of the Local Government Act 2003 provides that the Council is under a statutory duty to periodically conduct a budget monitoring exercise of its expenditure and income against the budget calculations during the financial year.
 If the monitoring establishes that the budgetary situation has deteriorated, the Council must take such remedial action as it considers necessary to deal with any projected overspends.
 This could include action to reduce spending, income generation or other measures to bring budget pressures under control for the rest of the year.
 The Council must act reasonably and in accordance with its statutory duties and responsibilities when taking the necessary action to reduce the overspend. - 8.2.3 In addition, the Council is required by section 151 of the Local Government Act 1972 to make arrangements for the proper administration of its financial affairs.
 The Council's Chief Finance Officer has established financial procedures to ensure the Council's proper financial administration.
 These include procedures for budgetary control.
-It is consistent with these arrangements for Cabinet to receive information about the revenue and capital budgets as set out in this report.

-- 8.2.4 The monitoring of financial information is also a significant contributor to meeting the Council's Best Value legal duty.
+It is consistent with these arrangements for Cabinet to receive information about the revenue and capital budgets as set out in this report. - 8.2.4 The monitoring of financial information is also a significant contributor to meeting the Council's Best Value legal duty.
 The Council as a best value authority "must make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness" (Section 3 Local Government Act (LGA) 1999).
-The Best Value Duty applies to all functions of the Council including delivering and setting a balanced budget, providing statutory services such as adult social care and children's services and securing value for money in all spending decisions. - 8.2.5 The Council is the subject of Directions from the Secretary of State requiring the Council to, amongst others, improve on the management of its finances.
-This report serves to ensure the Council is effectively monitoring and managing its budgetary allocations in accordance with its Best Value Duty. - 8.2.6 The Council's budget and policy framework procedure rules (Part 4C of the Constitution) provides that the Executive may only take decisions which are in line with the budgetary envelop approved by Full Council.
+The Best Value Duty applies to all functions of the Council including delivering and setting a balanced budget, providing statutory services such as adult social care and children's services and securing value for money in all spending decisions.

+8.2.5 The Council is the subject of Directions from the Secretary of State requiring the Council to, amongst others, improve on the management of its finances.
+This report serves to ensure the Council is effectively monitoring and managing its budgetary allocations in accordance with its Best Value Duty.

-Comments approved by Sandra Herbert, Head of Litigation and Corporate Law on behalf of the Director of Legal Services and Monitoring Officer, 29/02/2024.
+Comments approved by Sandra Herbert, Head of Litigation and Corporate Law on behalf of the Director of Legal Services and Monitoring Officer, 20/03/2024.